rich-iannone/DiagrammeR/tests/testthat/_snaps/graph_validation.md

     Condition
       Error in `add_edge_df()`:
       !
 The graph does not contain nodes.
-      *  so, edges cannot be added
+      * So, edges cannot be added.

 # Using a graph with no edges with trigger an error